jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 Their definition and the corresponding diagram to the right represent _Coupling_ and _Cohesion_ between two sets of modules. _Coupling_ represents the number of connections between elements between two modules. _Cohesion_ refers to the connections within a module.

 These two concepts are not mutually exclusive.
 Constantine and Yourdon also wrote
 >Clearly, cohesion and coupling are interrelated.
 The greater the cohesion of individual modules in the system, the lowering the coupling between modules will be.
-In practice, these measures are correlated; that is, on the average, as one increases, the other decreases, but the correlation is not perfect.
+In practice, these measures are correlated; that is, on average, as one increases, the other decreases, but the correlation is not perfect.
 Maximizing the sum of module cohesion over all modules in a system should closely approximate the results one would obtain in trying to minimize coupling.
 However, it turns out to be easier both mathematically and practically to focus on cohesion.

 # Coupling and Cohesion - Possibly Two Sides of the Same Coin
 I think there's more to Coupling and Cohesion than their interrelatedness. __Coupling and Cohesion represent dependency and knowledge at a distance.__ Coupling represents dependency upon and knowledge of elements at greater distances, i.e., dependency and knowledge beyond the module.
 Cohesion represents dependency of and knowledge of elements at lesser distances, i.e., dependency and knowledge within the module.
 Coupling and Cohesion could be thought of describing the same concept but with two opposing terms.